Native vs Cross-platform App Development: Latest Trends in Mobile App Development 2024

 - React Native: Developed by Meta (formerly Facebook), React Native allows developers to build native-like apps using JavaScript and React.
 It offers a strong community and a vast ecosystem of libraries.

-- Flutter: Google’s UI toolkit for building natively compiled applications for mobile, web, and desktop from a single codebase.
-Known for its fast development and beautiful UI.
+- Flutter: Google’s UI toolkit for building natively compiled applications for mobile, web, and desktop from a single codebase, Flutter is known for its fast development and beautiful UI.
+Developers appreciate its flexibility and versatility, though it’s essential to consider the pros and cons of Flutter to understand if it’s the right fit for every project.

 - Xamarin: A Microsoft-owned framework that uses C# to build native Android, iOS, and Windows apps.
 It offers deep integration with the .NET ecosystem.